 PART 2 – CREDIT INFORMATION NOTIFIABLE MATTERS

-In accordance with Tyro’s obligations under the Privacy Act, Tyro sets out the following notifiable matters in relation to any of your personal or credit information disclosed by Tyro to a credit reporting body for the purposes of undertaking a credit check or disclosing payment default information in relation to commercial credit provided to you:
+In accordance with Tyro’s obligations under the Australian Privacy Act, Tyro sets out the following notifiable matters in relation to any of your personal or credit information disclosed by Tyro to a credit reporting body for the purposes of undertaking a credit check or disclosing payment default information in relation to commercial credit provided to you:

-- Tyro only provides commercial credit and is therefore not subject to any obligations under the Privacy Act that apply only in relation to a credit provider that provides consumer credit.
+- Tyro only provides commercial credit and is therefore not subject to any obligations under the Australian Privacy Act that apply only in relation to a credit provider that provides consumer credit.